Skip to main contentSkip to navigation

 Chambers & Partners UK 2025, Commercial Litigation: Premium

 Ben was part of the team which acted for National Grid in its claim against global suppliers of Gas Insulated Switchgear following a European Commission finding of a breach of Article 101 TFEU.
 The team was recognised with a number of awards including Competition Team of the Year at the Lawyer Awards in 2015, Global Competition Review’s Cartel Prosecution Litigation of the Year 2015 and Competition and Regulation Team of the Year at the British Legal awards in 2014.
 He subsequently acted for National Grid in its claims against global suppliers of power cables following the European Commission’s infringement decision.
-He is currently acting for Royal Mail and BT in their claims against DAF Trucks Limited in respect of the infringement of Article 101 identified by the European Commission which is scheduled for trial commencing in April 2022.
+He recently secured a major win for clients Royal Mail and BT in their follow-on cartel damages actions against truck manufacturer group DAF.
+This landmark case is now the leading cartel damages judgment in the UK and will be influential across Europe.
 Ben has worked on a separate major cartel investigation by the European Commission and the related leniency applications that were submitted in respect of this investigation.

 Ben’s work on finance litigation has included acting on a number of disputes regarding the interpretation of ISDA Master Agreements in the freight forwarding sector.
 He has also acted for a UK subsidiary of an overseas bank on its internal investigation into allegations of bribery and misconduct, and its subsequent reporting to the FCA.
 His work in the Cayman Islands included acting for a fund in its defence of a just and equitable winding up Petition and in its cross claims.